M v. Fairview:

 Breastfeeding mothers – especially those dealing with mastitis – need to stay hydrated, eat throughout the day, and either pump or breastfeed every 2–3 hours.

-Several hours passed before Maria received a breast pump, food or even a cup of water.
+Several hours passed before Maria received a breast pump, food, or even a cup of water.
 She was denied a safe and sanitary means to pump and store milk for her child.
 Not only was she denied a private space to pump – there was even a camera in her room that was broadcasting out to the hallway, where anyone walking by could see her as she pumped.
 Maria was also denied the opportunity to consult with her regular OB/GYN, who was on call just a few floors above where Maria was detained.

-That’s where Gender Justice comes in.
+That’s where Gender Justice came in.

-On Maria’s behalf, Gender Justice filed a complaint in February 2021, asserting that Fairview Emergency Department violated the Minnesota Human Rights Act when it failed to provide Maria the basic health care, compassion and dignity she had every right to expect.
+On Maria’s behalf, Gender Justice filed a complaint in February 2021, asserting that Fairview Emergency Department violated the Minnesota Human Rights Act when it failed to provide Maria the basic health care, compassion, and dignity she had every right to expect.

 The Minnesota Human Rights Act prohibits sex discrimination in public accommodations, such as violating Maria’s privacy and failing to provide her appropriate, adequate medical care related to breastfeeding and postpartum depression.